Best Rodent Control

 Rodent Glue Boards are also just as they sound.
 These traps are typically a thin plastic container that has a very tacky glue inside of them.
-This glue is designed to entice the rodent to feed on the bait on the trap or run through them in the travel paths of the rodent and capture them.
-The more the rodent tries to free themselves, the more intertwined the rodent becomes. as previously stated, this may sound cruel, it is important to remember that rodents are can cause many health hazards and home hazards.
-Rodents have a place in the world but unfortunately, your house is not one of them.
+This glue is designed to entice the rodent to feed on the bait on the trap or run through them in the rodent's travel paths and capture them.
+The more the rodent tries to free themselves, the more intertwined the rodent becomes.
+As previously stated, this may sound cruel; it is important to remember that rodents are can cause many health hazards and home hazards.
+Rodents have a place in the world, but unfortunately, your house is not one of them.
 When rats and mice invade your home, you have no choice but to protect your loved ones.
 Because of the powerful punch these traps pack, we typically do not place them in living locations with children and pets.

 Rodent Bait stations are typically plastic tamper-resistant housing units that have secured bait placement chambers inside.
-These units are designed to not allow children or pets to get into them.
+These units are designed not to allow children or pets to get into them.
 They also usually require a special key to open them.
-The bait station is commonly thought by homeowners to trap rodents inside, however, it is exactly the opposite.
+The bait station is commonly thought of by homeowners to trap rodents inside; however, it is exactly the opposite.
 A bait station allows the rodents to feed freely on the bait that is inside.
-The bait is usually a hard-pressed material secured with pins so they cannot grab it and run off with it. the bait is also impregnated with a dye.
+The bait is usually a hard-pressed material secured with pins so they cannot grab it and run off with it.
+The bait is also impregnated with a dye.

-As Rats and Mice feed on the bait, they are forced to eat and consume the bait in the bait station.
-The bait is so hard and compressed, it will now show the Imperial Pest Prevention technician that the bait has been consumed once we have seen the gnaw marks.
-After confirmation of this, your Imperial Pest Prevention technician will also scan the home, attic, and crawl space for signs of rodent excrement.
-Now that the rodent has fed on the bait, the dye will color the waste of the rodent with coloring tint that fluoresces under special lights that the technician uses.
+As Rats and Mice feed on the bait, they are forced to eat and consume the bait station's bait.
+The bait is so hard and compressed; it will show the Imperial Pest Prevention technician that the bait has been consumed once we see the gnaw marks.
+After confirmation of this, your Imperial Pest Prevention technician will scan the home, attic, and crawl space for signs of rodent excrement.
+Now that the rodent has fed on the bait, the dye will color the rodent's waste with a coloring tint that fluoresces under special lights that the technician uses.
 This confirms that the bait has entered the system of the rodent and will begin to work.

-With a regular pest control program including rodent services from Imperial Pest Prevention and rodent exclusion services your home will remain Rodent and other pests free.
-Remember, Imperial pest prevention guarantees you to be pest free or we will return at no additional charge.
-Our friendly office staff and technicians are just a phone call away 386-956-9506.
+Your home will remain Rodent and other pests free with a regular pest control program such as those that Imperial Pest Prevention provides.
+Imperial pest prevention guarantees you to be pest free, or under our guarantee, we will return at no additional charge for service-related callbacks.
+Our friendly office staff and technicians are just a phone call away at 386-956-9506.